Port Arthur, Ontario: History

-The government of the Province of Canada determined in the late 1850s to begin the exploration and settlement of Canada west of Ontario.
-With Confederation in 1867, Simon James Dawson was employed by the Canadian Department of Public Works (DPW) to construct a road and route from Thunder Bay on Lake Superior to the Red River Colony (now Manitoba).
+The government of the Province of Canada determined in the late 1850s to begin the exploration and settlement of Canada west of Lake Superior.
+With Confederation in 1867, Simon James Dawson was employed by the Canadian Department of Public Works (DPW) to construct a road and water route from Thunder Bay on Lake Superior to the Red River Colony (now Manitoba).

-DPW's depot and settlement on the lake, where it landed and stored its supplies, acquired its first name in May 1870, after a fierce fire.
-Colonel Garnet Wolseley named the tiny fire-ravaged settlement as Prince Arthur's Landing, in honor of Prince Arthur, Duke of Connaught and Strathearn (1850–1942), son of Queen Victoria.
-Prince Arthur was then serving with his regiment in Montreal.
-In 1871 the Ontario government surveyed the Prince Arthur's Landing Town Plot, thereby officially confirming the name and opening the land for legal possession.
+DPW's depot and settlement on the lake, where it landed and stored its supplies, acquired its first name in May 1870, just after a fierce forest fire had occurred.
+Colonel Garnet Wolseley, commander of the Red River expeditionary force, named the tiny fire-ravaged settlement as Prince Arthur's Landing, in honor of Prince Arthur, Duke of Connaught and Strathearn (1850–1942), son of Queen Victoria, who was then serving with his regiment in Montreal.
+In 1871 the Ontario government of Premier John Sandfield Macdonald surveyed the Prince Arthur's Landing Town Plot, thereby officially confirming the name and opening the land for legal possession.
 In May 1883 this unwieldy name was changed unilaterally by Canadian Pacific Railway (CPR) officials in Winnipeg to Port Arthur.
 The namesake prince did not visit the settlement until May 1890, when he and his entourage briefly stopped there.

 The residents of Prince Arthur's Landing developed the Thunder Bay District's first municipality, the Municipality of Shuniah in March 1873.
 This early form of regional government covered an area that reached from Sibley Peninsula to the United States (US) border.
 The residents of Prince Arthur dominated Shuniah, which was resented by the few residents of Fort William, Ontario.
 In 1881, they established their own Municipality of Neebing.
 They began a long and ultimately successful competition with Port Arthur to secure all the operations of the Canadian Pacific Railway, which moved to Fort William later in the century.

 Prospering from the CPR railway construction boom of 1882–1885, Port Arthur was incorporated as a town in March 1884.
 The CPR erected Thunder Bay's and western Canada's first terminal grain elevator on the bay in 1883, later leasing it to Joseph Goodwin King.

 In the late 19th century, Port Arthur was greatly affected by changes in the economy.
 The CPR completed its construction along the north shore of Lake Superior and decided to centralize its operations along the lower Kaministiquia River.
 This abruptly reduced business in Port Arthur.
 In addition, silver mining had been the mainstay of the economy since the 1870s, but the boom in silver mining ended in October 1890.
 The U.S. Congress passed the McKinley Tariff, cutting off profitable exports to the US.